 The American-made All-Clad D5 Brushed stainless steel frying pan boasts a five-ply design from rim to rime making it possible to distribute heat uniformly.
 You can use the D5 frying pan on any kitchen stoves, in the oven, and under the grill.
 It goes with an enhanced pouring edge and a handle solving the most widespread problems of the classic line.

 - 5 layers of materials from rim to rime make it great for heat distribution and lessen hot spots.

-- Longer and more comfortable handle than the tri-ply collection.
+- Longer and more convenient handle than the tri-ply line.

 - Lifetime warranty.

-- The handle feels better than the tri-ply collection but somehow it’s still missing something and can be improved upon.
+- Despite the handle is more convenient than that of the previous collection but there’s still something lacking and it can be enhanced.

 Is the All-Clad D5 worth the extra cost?

-There are 2 more All-Clad collections that you could consider: All-Clad Tri-Ply Stainless Steel (SS) and All-Clad Copper Core.
+To answer the question you need to take into account the other two All-Clad collections: All-Clad Tri-Ply Stainless Steel (SS) and All-Clad Copper Core.
 Both collections produce a very good frying pan as well.

 The All-Clad Copper Core frying pan is actually a fantastic piece of cookware, but just not for the price.
-If you were going to purchase copper core cookware, you might as well buy full copper cookware like the Mauviel M250 fry pan.
+If you decide to gather a collection of copper core cookware, pay attention to the full copper Mauviel M250 fry pan.

 Last update on 2021-05-29 / This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases / Images from Amazon Product Advertising API